lapanti/ts-react-boilerplate/docs/COMPONENTS.md

     <input className="btn" type="submit" onClick={() => click()} value={text} />
 );
 ```
-we define a [constant](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) (an immutable variable) called `Button` which is of the type [React.StatelessComponent<IButtonProps>](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc), meaning it is a [React component](https://facebook.github.io/react/docs/react-component.html), which does not have an internal [state](https://facebook.github.io/react-native/docs/state.html), but only [properties](https://facebook.github.io/react/docs/components-and-props.html) of type `IButtonProps`.
-[Stateless components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc) in [React](https://facebook.github.io/react/) only need to define their [render](https://facebook.github.io/react/docs/react-api.html)-method and using an [ES6 arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and a [destructuring assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) we can return JSX with our [properties](https://facebook.github.io/react/docs/components-and-props.html) already defined as simple variables (*in this case "click" and "text"*).
+we define a [constant](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) (an immutable variable) called `Button` which is of the type [React.StatelessComponent<IButtonProps>](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc), meaning it is a [React component](https://facebook.github.io/react/docs/react-component.html), which does not have an internal [state](https://facebook.github.io/react-native/docs/state.html), but only **props** of type `IButtonProps`.
+[Stateless components](https://hackernoon.com/react-stateless-functional-components-nine-wins-you-might-have-overlooked-997b0d933dbc) in **React** only need to define their [render](https://facebook.github.io/react/docs/react-api.html)-method and using an [ES6 arrow function](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and a [destructuring assignment](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment) we can return JSX with our **props** already defined as simple variables (*in this case "click" and "text"*).
 The actual return here is a simple HTML [input](https://facebook.github.io/react/docs/forms.html) element with a class of `btn` (*in React you define classes with the property "className"*), a type of `submit`, an [`onClick`-handler](https://facebook.github.io/react/docs/handling-events.html) that will simply call the `click`-property and a value of `text` (*in submit buttons the value is the text in the button*).
 > You need to surround JSX with normal braces.

 ---